 Bulverde home prices are not only among the most expensive in Texas, but Bulverde real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Bulverde isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bulverde are a mix of both white- and blue-collar jobs.
-Overall, Bulverde is a city of managers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Bulverde who work in management occupations (17.12%), office and administrative support (14.42%), and sales jobs (7.53%).
+Bulverde is a decidedly white-collar city, with fully 88.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bulverde is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Bulverde who work in management occupations (17.73%), sales jobs (12.84%), and business and financial occupations (11.06%).

-Because of many things, Bulverde is a great place for families with children to consider.
-First of all, many other families with children live here, making Bulverde a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bulverde has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bulverde is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bulverde’s overall crime rate is lower than average for the country.

-The per capita income in Bulverde in 2010 was $37,346, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $149,384 for a family of four.
-However, Bulverde contains both very wealthy and poor people as well.
+The per capita income in Bulverde in 2010 was $37,844, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $151,376 for a family of four.

-Bulverde is a somewhat ethnically-diverse city.
+Bulverde is a very ethnically-diverse city.
 The people who call Bulverde home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bulverde residents report their race to be White, followed by Black or African-American.
 Bulverde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.75% of the city’s residents.
-Important ancestries of people in Bulverde include Irish, English, Polish, and Scottish.
+People of Hispanic or Latino origin account for 27.25% of the city’s residents.
+Important ancestries of people in Bulverde include English, Polish, Italian, and Irish.

 The most common language spoken in Bulverde is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Italian.